 A SPAC must place at least 90% of the gross proceeds raised in its IPO, and the underwriter's deferred commissions (described below), in escrow with an escrow agent unrelated to the transaction and acceptable to TSX.
-The escrow agent must invest the escrowed funds in permitted investments.
+The escrow agent must invest the escrowed funds in permitted investments (as described in the IPO prospectus, which prospectus must also describe any intended use of the interest earned on the escrowed funds from the permitted investments).

 The underwriters must agree to defer and deposit a minimum of 50% of their commissions from the IPO as part of the escrowed funds.
 The deferred commissions will only be released to the underwriters upon completion of a qualifying acquisition within the permitted time.
 If the SPAC fails to complete a qualifying acquisition within the permitted time, the deferred commissions placed in escrow will be distributed to the holders of the securities as part of the liquidation distribution.
-Shareholders exercising their redemption rights will be entitled to their pro rata portion of the escrowed funds including any deferred commissions.
+Shareholders exercising their conversion rights will be entitled to their pro rata portion of the escrowed funds including any deferred commissions.